Tomson909/Clustering_Individual_Household_Electric_Power_Consumption/README.md

 - Exploratory Data Analysis (EDA): Understanding the distributions, patterns, and relationships within the dataset.
 - Feature engineering: Creating new features or transforming existing ones to enhance model performance.
-- Modeling: Utilizing machine learning algorithms such as regression or time series forecasting to predict electricity consumption.
+- Modeling: Utilizing clustering algorithms to find patterns in the dataset.
 - Evaluation: Assessing model performance using appropriate metrics and validating against test datasets.
 - Interpretation: Drawing insights from the models to understand factors influencing electricity consumption.